tobiasGuta/RssTool2.0/README.md

 pip3 install -r requirements.txt
 ```

-- This bot is plug-and-play.
-The only thing you need to insert manually is your Discord bot token.

 - Visit https://discord.com/developers/docs/intro

+- You need to create your own bot.
+You can use this as a guide: https://www.codedex.io/projects/build-a-discord-bot-with-python

 Use Environment Variables: